 - 2009’s Sana Security acquisition allowed AVG to incorporate identity theft features into the product.

-Avg was then acquired by Avast technologies in 2016 for a cost of $1.3 billion.
+AVG was then acquired by Avast Software in 2016 for a cost of $1.3 billion.
 Currently, over 200 million people use AVG all over the world.

 In this article, we’re going to look at the features, protection capabilities, advantages, and disadvantages of AVG.
 We are also going to give you some recommendations on why, when and if you should use AVG free antivirus.